Administrative Faculty and Staff

-Ms. Raatz is the School of Nursing’s lab coordinator and conducts high fidelity simulations in addition to teaching in the classroom.
+Ms. Raatz is the School of Nursing’s Skills Lab Coordinator.
+She also conducts high fidelity simulations in addition to teaching in the classroom.
 After working in the business world for five years, volunteering in a hospital convinced her to return to school and make a career change to nursing.
 Her 20+ years of experience include medical/surgical, intensive care, and emergency nursing.
 She earned her BBA in Finance from the University of Georgia, BS in Nursing from Georgia State University, and her MSN in Nursing Education from Georgia College.
 Ms. Raatz believes that simulation is the best thing that has ever happened to nursing education!

 Dr. Roberts is a Georgia College alumnus, where she received her DNP in 2017, MSN in Nursing Education in 2016 and BSN in 2003.
 She has worked in various clinical areas as a Registered Nurse including intensive care, pain management, and emergency care services.
 Currently, she maintains her clinical skills by practicing as a resource pool nurse.
 She has also maintained her instructor certification in Advanced Cardiac Life Support for the adult population.
 Dr. Roberts is a Certified Healthcare Simulation Educator.
 Her current research focuses on using Simulation to support the learning needs of undergraduate and graduate healthcare disciplines.

 Dr. Sapp is an alumni of Georgia State University (PhD in Family & Community Nursing), Georgia College (MSN in Family Nursing & Nursing Education, & RN-BSN), and Georgia Baptist Hospital School of Nursing (Diploma in Nursing).
 Most recently, she completed the Foundations in Faith Community Nursing course at Gwinnett Medical Center & Georgia Baptist College of Nursing at Mercer University.
 Dr. Sapp has provided leadership for the internationalization of the Georgia College undergraduate and graduate nursing programs.
 She developed and led interdisciplinary College of Health Sciences cross cultural study abroad courses to Belize, and initiated the study abroad partnership with the Swedish study abroad nursing student exchange program.
 Dr. Sapp is an active member of the STTI Honor Society of Nursing, ANA, GNA, GANE, and the Baptist Nursing Fellowship.
 Dr. Sapp’s research interests include health promotion, quality of life, asthma, end of life, and family.